 Patients suffering from aphasia, who were once educated and literate, are now unable to communicate their basic wants and needs.
 Many have intact awareness of their deficit and may become frustrated, even violent.
 They may feel that they have lost control of their life and feel isolated, which will lead to severe depression.
-In addition, many will suffer from other deficits seen in CVA, TBI, etc., such as the loss of mobility, ability to perform activities of daily living, or potentially bedridden.
-Patients may be incontinent in bowel or bladder, and unable to communicate whether they have urinated or defecated.
+In addition, many will suffer from other deficits seen in CVA, TBI, etc., such as the loss of mobility, ability to perform activities of daily living, or potentially be bedridden.
+Patients may be incontinent of bowel or bladder and unable to communicate whether they have urinated or defecated.
 This will increase the likelihood of infections or pressure ulcers.
 They may have pain that is undertreated.
 In summary, complications of aphasia are related or dependent ultimately on the underlying cause.

 - Physiatrist (physical medicine and rehabilitation)

 - Speech-language pathologist

 The most common cause of aphasia is CVA, and patients should be educated on correcting modifiable risk factors that may lead to a CVA.
 The most important modifiable risk factor is hypertension.
 Patients should follow various guidelines, such as the American College of Cardiology (ACC) or the Joint National Committee (JNC-7, 8), to keep their blood pressure under control.
 Patients with atrial fibrillation should be on anticoagulation based on CAD VASC2 Score, and those with diabetes need their blood sugar controlled.
 Patients should be encouraged to quit smoking.
 Ultimately, patient education depends on the underlying cause.